zkbeats/sn52-dojo-official/README.md

 WALLET_COLDKEY=# the name of the coldkey WALLET_HOTKEY=# the name of the hotkey
 AXON_PORT=8888 # port to serve requests over the public network for validators to call
+# Task related config
+TASK_MAX_RESULT=4 # this means that each miner can have up to 4 workers fill in responses
 ```

 2. Run the CLI to retrieve API Key and Subscription Key, see [Dojo CLI](#dojo-cli) for usage.